 This year I have been very lucky to be a very small part of an incredibly impressive international team revamping the IBDP Information Technology in a Global Society course.
-As a part of that work I have been giving much thought to how important it is to understand the workings of digital technology in order to understand–and hopefully shape–their impacts on our social societies and world.
+As a part of that work I have been giving much thought to how important it is to understand the workings of digital technology in order to understand–and hopefully shape–the impacts on our social societies and world.
 I have explored some of the different methods of understanding digital technologies and the digital ecologies that our platforms create.
 Here, I wanted to write up some of my preliminary thoughts on what some base understandings might be.
 Starting with what exactly “digital” is, and then how it exists and impacts our world and societies.

 To my mind educated commentators on the social impacts digital technologies should have at base have a solid conceptual understanding of the following:

 - Function of Symbolic Languages (Coding, Programming, Algorithms, etc.)